SAP S/4HANA • User Licensing

 Related Guide

-For FUE-based licensing calculations and optimisation, see SAP FUE Licensing Explained.
+For FUE-based calculations and user count optimisation: SAP FUE Licensing Explained.

 06